SELinuxProject/selinux/secilc/docs/cil_user_statements.md

 userbounds
 ----------

-Defines a hierarchical relationship between users where the child user cannot have more priviledges than the parent.
+Defines a hierarchical relationship between users where the child user cannot have more privileges than the parent.

 Notes: